Archaeology and Heritage MA

 Teaching

-Teaching will include a mix of classroom, individual and field-based methods and through the collection and management of varied data sets.
+You'll be taught through a mix of classroom, individual and field-based methods and the collection and management of varied data sets.

 Lectures will introduce core concepts, principles and sources.
 This will provide a base of knowledge which will be developed through other learning opportunities.

-Small group seminars will encourage exploration and discussion of ideas covered in lectures, methods used in workshops and questions arising from reading.
+Small group seminars will encourage you to explore and discuss ideas covered in lectures, methods used in workshops and questions arising from reading.

-Field trips and site visits are an important part of the development of all archaeologists and other heritage professionals.
-We are surrounded by the historic environment at all times: landscapes, buildings and streetscapes and on field trips students will practice key skills including observation and description, as well as applying ideas learnt in lectures and discussions.
+Field trips and site visits are an important part of the development of all archaeologists and other heritage professionals, allowing you to practice key observation and description skills, as well as apply ideas learned in lectures and discussions.

 Assessment

-We use a range of assessment types to support learning and to develop skills relevant to the sector, building skills in writing for different audiences - including academics, professionals and the wider public.
+We use a range of assessment types to support your learning and to help you develop skills relevant to the sector, such as writing for different audiences - including for academics, professionals and the wider public.

 Core modules are assessed with a mix of project proposals, professional standard reports, essays and digital outputs.